At EDHEC, you will discover French culture as part of your daily student life.

 France is part of the Euro (€) zone.
 You can enter the country with cash, as long as the amount does not exceed #10,000.
 Otherwise, you will have to justify where the money comes from to the authorities.
-There are different possibilities to change money: at the airport, at the train station, at some banks, at exchange offices, etc.
+There are different ways to change money: at the airport, at the train station, at some banks, at exchange offices, etc.

 |Student Health Insurance||year||€90||€90||€90|